lachlan748/data_platform/README.md

 1. Cisco CML 2.x address is 192.168.137.252

-2. Node data_controller is running Centos 7 and has python3 installed
+2. Node data_controller is running Centos 7 and has python3 installed.
+Note,
+   I spent several hours trying to run Netbox-docker on Centos 8 but postgres was inaccesible to the netbox container on TCP 5432, hence why I used Centos 7.

 3. Your python/ansible source machine's public SSH key has been copied to your data controller.